 What does the ISA 540 retrospective review actually require?

 ISA 540.14 requires a comparison of prior-period estimates to actual outcomes or subsequent re-estimates.
 The review serves four functions: understanding the entity’s estimation process, identifying estimation uncertainty indicators, detecting possible management bias, and informing the current-year risk assessment.
-A table comparing prior-year to actual is not sufficient on its own – the analysis of what the comparison means for estimation quality and bias is the actual requirement.
+A table comparing prior-year to actual is not sufficient on its own.
+The analysis of what the comparison means for estimation quality and bias is the actual requirement.

 How do you identify management bias in accounting estimates?